Positioning the services of accounting firms

 However, making advisory an integral part of your client acquisition discussions has a significant impact on both the success rate of new client wins and the speed with which they sign up.

 What keeps your client awake at night?
 A dream of having more stores?
 The fear that they may not be able to pay this month’s bills?
 A shocking 69% of business owners are kept awake by cash flow concerns, for example.
 That’s why your clients need these services.

 As an advisor, your role is to help your clients succeed and get the best from their business.
 Lift the lid on what it is that your client wants to achieve.
-Pique their curiosity with how you can help their business succeed, and worries subside.
+Pique their curiosity with how you can help their business succeed and how they can become more successful business leaders, and worries subside.

 Show them the worth of your services, and they won’t be able to say no.

 Your brand is the foundation of your marketing.
 Logos, brand colours, your website, social media and client-facing platforms all need to be synonymous.
 A seamless brand experience will tighten up your offering, showing that you’re professional and diligent.

 If you’re still working these things out, that’s ok.
 If you head up or work in an established firm, this might have been done for you already.
 The important thing is to keep your brand unique, and consistent.

 To carve out your brand, we’d recommend you establish the goals of your firm as your first step.
 Map out how they connect.
 Combine this with what you and your firm stand for and what sets you apart from your competitors.
 Your brand should be a representation of the people behind it, whether it's online or at industry events.

 Getting your website up to date is a big job, but it’s an essential step.

 In an ideal world, you’ll have the entire site reimagined to perfectly complement your offering.
 But at a minimum, create a section on your homepage to explain your services.
 Don’t forget to include images and visual prompts – they’re far more engaging than blocks of text.